Chilllli/Sally.NET/README.md

-# Welcome to Sally .NET - everyone can get emotional
+# Welcome to Sally .NET!

 Hey!
 Sally, your friendly Discord-Bot.
 She is a multipurpose bot with many request options and just waiting for you. ^~^